meanthorized/quinstreet/README.md

 ## Project Structure
 Since this project is built with vanilla JavaScript, ES modules are organized in a component-like structure, where each component contains its JavaScript logic alongside its corresponding styles.
 By taking this approach, I'm aiming to enhance modularity, maintainability, and reusability.

-📂 quinstreet
+- `quinstreet/assets`
- ┣ 📂 assets → Assets such as images
+    - Assets such as images
- ┣ 📂 data
- ┣ 📂 js
+- `quinstreet/js/components`
- ┃ ┣ 📂 components/ → Modular UI components (JS & styles together)
+    - Modular UI components (JS & styles together)
- ┃ ┣ 📂 network/ → API requests functionality
+- `quinstreet/js/pages`
- ┃ ┣ 📂 pages/ → Modular UI pages (JS & styles together)
+    - Modular UI pages (JS & styles together)
- ┃ ┣ 📂 utils/
- ┃ ┣ main.js
+- `quinstreet/styles.common/`
- ┣ 📂 styles.common/ → Global styles shared across components
+    - Global styles shared across components
- ┃ ┣ 📂 mixins/
- ┃ ┣ _global.less
- ┃ ┣ _layout.less
- ┃ ┣ _mixins.less
- ┃ ┣ _variables.less
- ┃ ┣ main.less
- ┣ package.json → Project dependencies & scripts
- ┣ README.md
- ┣ webpack.config.json → Webpack configuration

 ---
 ## Build